-University Mitigating Circumstances/Reasonable Adjustments Guidance
+University Mitigating Circumstances

 (To be read in conjunction with the regulation governing Absence for Medical Reasons from a University Examination for First Degrees- Regulation 12)

 1) Definition of Mitigating Circumstances

-Situations that the student could not have predicted and had no control over (e.g. serious illness, death of someone close, being the victim of crime, family difficulties and financial hardship); Situations with negative impact on the student’s ability to undertake assessments/examinations which are independently evidenced in a timely fashion; (e.g. doctor’s note during illness showing duration and level of negative impact);Situations that are acute or short term, the timing of which are relevant to the impact on study (normally within three weeks of the relevant assessment event deadline).
-Mitigating Circumstances must be submitted to your Department using the University’s Mitigating Circumstances Form as soon as possible.
+Situations that the student could not have predicted and had no control over (e.g. serious illness, death of someone close, being the victim of crime, family difficulties and financial hardship); situations with negative impact on the student’s ability to undertake assessments/examinations which are independently evidenced in a timely fashion; (e.g. doctor’s note during illness showing duration and level of negative impact); situations that are acute or short term, the timing of which are relevant to the impact on study (normally within three weeks of the relevant assessment event deadline).
+Mitigating Circumstances must be submitted to your Department using the University’s Mitigating Circumstances Portal as soon as possible.

-3) Information for Students
+2) Information for Students

 If you want to submit mitigating circumstances, please read:

-4) Information for staff advising students on mitigating circumstances
+3) Information for staff advising students on mitigating circumstances

 b) Mitigating Circumstances Guidance for Staff (updated 05 October 2020)